Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 What the silence means:

 People have given up.
 They see the problems.
 They no longer report them.
 Because they do not believe it will change anything.
-Or worse: Because they fear being blamed for the problem.
+Or worse: because they are afraid of being blamed for the problem.

 • Fear of blame